doug-harriman/E-Display/readme.md

 * Google Calendar
     * Query events
     * Generate one week calendar image.
+    * Select which of your Google calendars to display.
 * Microsoft Outlook 365 Calendar
     * Query events
     * Generate hour by hour event image for the current day.
     * Display hour by hour weather forecast.
+    * Request authentication URL from the web page, and apply the URL.
+By default, some Outlook setups required admin approval for access longer than 24 hours.
+This simplifies daily re-authentication.
+* Custom string filters to remove unwanted text from event subjects for cleaner display.
 * Display properties for Kindle Paperwhite
     * Screen resolution & size
     * Color maps (grayscale)